MediusInc/kafka-streams-ml-examples/invoice-transformer/README.md

-# Data producer
+# Invoice transformer

-On start it reads data from csv and pushes it to `invoices` kafka topic
+Implements kafka streaming.
+It reads invoices from `invoices` topic, splits them into segments and pushes them to `segments` topic.

 ## Build
 Run `mvn clean package` (needs [entity](..%2Fentity) module to be built first)